makhaller/MulensModel_Crash_Course/README.md

 ## Important interpretation notes

-The published planetary and higher-order model parameters used in theseexamples are supplied as inputs from the cited tutorials.
-The notebook demonstrates how MulensModel evaluates those models; it does not independently recover every published parameter.
+The published planetary and higher-order model parameters used in these examples are supplied as inputs from the cited tutorials.
+The notebook demonstrates how MulensModel evaluates those models; it does not independently recover every published parameter!

-A lower chi-squared generally indicates a better match to the observations, but a complete scientific detection also requires consideration of model complexity, alternative explanations, parameter degeneracies, observational systematics, and physical plausibility.
+A lower chi-squared generally indicates a better match to the observations, but a complete scientific detection also requires consideration of model complexity, alternative explanations, parameter degeneracies, observational systematics, and physical plausibility!

-## Next steps

-Possible extensions of this project include:

-- searching over the planetary parameters q, s, and alpha;

-- mapping chi-squared across a parameter grid;

-- studying close–wide and positive–negative u_0 degeneracies;

-- testing model recovery with simulated Roman microlensing data;

-- comparing optimization and MCMC fitting methods.